weikinhuang/Classify/README.md

 [Classify](http://www.closedinterval.com/classify)
 ==================================================

-Classify is a Javascript library that allows for cross platform classical inheritance and namespaces behind the prototype syntax in an easy to use interface function.
+Classify is a Javascript library that allows for cross platform and cross browser classical inheritance and namespaces behind the prototype syntax in an easy to use interface function.
+Classify also provides "observable" properties that can be assigned getters and setters and onchange listeners to provide abstractions around `get` and `set` accessors.

-Classify is tested in IE 6+, Firefox 2+, Safari 3+, Chrome 3+, and Opera 10+.
+Classify is tested in IE 6+, Firefox 2+, Safari 3+, Chrome 3+, and Opera 10+, NodeJs.

 Usage
 --------------------------------------